Flammability, Smoke Emission & Toxicity

 • Flame spread / flammability

-• Smoke generation
+• Smoke generation (both flaming and non-flaming)

 • Heat value per pound